-- □ Act as the qualified Librarian for Valley College students. - □ Assist and be available by phone, video or web conferencing for all accreditation activities, meetings and other communications. - □ Provide asynchronous 7-day library online reference service by email, live-chat or web meetings, to all students, instructors and staff. - □ Give oversight, manage, develop and curate the library, both its e-resources and services, ensuring it will meet all accrediting standards as chosen by the institution. - □ Work with the college to ensure the purchase of appropriate e-resources to support the course content. - □ Ensure there are library administrative processes, library policies, library budget and faculty and student training and instructional publications provided, and that assessments and improvements occur.
+- ☐ Act as the qualified Librarian for Valley College students. - □ Provide asynchronous 7-day library online reference service by email, live-chat or web meetings, to all students, instructors and staff. - □ Work with the college to ensure the purchase of appropriate e-resources to support the course content.

-Tutorial Services:
+Tutorial Services